The PSAT is a big focus of many students’ sophomore and junior years.

 Assuming DS is definitely moving forward, this is a game changer for our family.
 While he will throw his hat in the ring for scholarships at two non-NMF schools, he also knows he now has an almost free ride to a complete free ride at several schools that he would be very happy to attend.
 This means his college fund can move over to finish his much younger sibling’s college fund.

 Main takeaway – NMF is a long shot for even the best students (especially in states with high cutoffs) but it is worth it to prep and try to make it.
 The studying does not go to waste and will help with later testing.
 High stat students do not need expensive prep programs as they really already have the content down.
 But taking multiple free official practice tests will help them fine tune their knowledge of the material and familiarize themselves with the format.

 If you are chasing merit, the payoff is huge!”

-Even if they don’t make it, the preparation will not go to waste – it will be a big help when they take the official SAT as juniors or seniors!
+Even if they don’t make it, the preparation will not be for nought – it will be a big help when they take the official SAT as juniors or seniors.

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT HOW TO PAY FOR COLLEGE

 JOIN ONE OR ALL OF OUR FACEBOOK GROUPS: